Applied Mathematics

 The model is derived with the following assumptions.

-to be nonnegative, continuous and bounded w-periodic functions in the interval.
+to be nonnegative, continuous and bounded w-periodic functions in the interval

-for all integer, and, for.
+for all integer

 In the following, we give some basic properties of the following subsystem of model (1), which are very im- portant for deriving our main results.